 4) Cloud Infrastructure

 A Managed Service Provider offers virtualization and on-demand services.
-If your organization is interested in cloud computing, this could be a good option for you because managed service providers provide the infrastructure needed to set up a private cloud.
+If cloud computing interests your organization, this could be a suitable choice, as managed service providers furnish the required infrastructure to establish a private cloud.
 Managers don’t have to worry about purchasing hardware or software licenses that they may not use; instead, MSP takes care of all of that for them.

 5) Software as a Service (SaaS)

-Software as a Service is delivered through the Internet and allows organizations to use pre-configured applications without installing them on computers.
+Delivered via the Internet, Software as a Service enables organizations to utilize pre-configured applications without the need for installation on computers.
 Managed service providers can provide this type of software for your organization, which means you don’t have to worry about upgrading or maintaining it yourself.

 6) Many more Services